codepath/android_guides/Google-Maps-API-v2-Usage.md

 ### Setup Map If Necessary

+For full setup instructions, see our [[Google Maps Setup Guide|Google-Maps-Fragment-Guide]].
 Assuming you have added the `GoogleMap` v2 `MapFragment` to your layout, you should first run this method `onCreate()`.
 In my case, I am using the SupportMapFragment, either will work.

 ```java
 protected void setUpMapIfNeeded() {